 Open the project source file in the Arduino IDE.
 Change the following parameters to your Wi-Fi network SSID and password:

 cost char* ssid = "your Wi-Fi SSID here" cost char* password = "your Wi-Fi password here"

 Note: Include the " in the above variables.

 Make sure you have selected the correct target board, under the 'Tools' menu:

 Make sure the you have connected the ESP8266 board to your computer and you have selected the correct USB port.
 Now upload the source code to your ESP8266.

 After the upload operation is completed, under the 'Tools' tab, click on 'Serial Monitor' to open a serial monitor window (make sure the data rate is set to 115200 baud).
-You will be promoted with the WiFi connection status as shown below;
+You will be prompted with the Wi-Fi connection status as shown below:

 Write down the IP address that appears on your screen, in the above example this is 192.168.10.197 (this will be different for your network).